zhou-yh19/VLA-Adapter/README.md

 git clone git@hf.co:datasets/openvla/modified_libero_rlds
 ```

+Attention!
+The dataset downloaded in this way needs to remove of the ``modified_`` word to adapt to the path of - [:pushpin: Benchmark Location](#pushpin-benchmark-location)!!!

 When using LIBERO, you may get an error message like `AttributeError: 'NoneType' object has no attribute 'eglQueryString'`.
 You can use:

 ```bash